 The wellbeing package at Minsthorpe Community College will consist of universal support for all our young people, targeted support which can be accessed if or when it is needed and finally specialist support which may be subject to referral and further assessment.

 The wellbeing package is rooted in our pastoral system which begins with the Cross Curriculum Team Leaders along with their Assistant in the Year Office, followed by daily contact with a Performance & Achievement Mentor.
 It is these key staff that your child will have regular contact with and to whom they should speak to about any worries or concerns.
-Staff are trained to support young people and will give advice but equally will know when to request further support for the child.
+Staff are trained to support young people and will give advice and where possible seek support from external agencies.

 This further support can be accessed in College via the Specialist Support Team, the Support for Achievement Team and the Minsthorpe Access Point (Further information about these individual teams can be found by selecting the relevant link under the parent tab on the College website).
 These teams complete work with students in order to strengthen and build relationships whilst exploring coping strategies that build their resilience.

 Curriculum delivery at P&A Times and via SMSC lessons seeks to educate young people about the wider issues they may face.
 We invite key organisations such as SPECTRUM, Community Policing, and a range of projects related to promoting and raising awareness of current issues via dramatic productions.
 We believe that it is essential to utilise a range of methods as a means to share important information with students about staying safe physically, emotionally and mentally; including online.

 The College is part of the Future in Minds Project with CAMHS.
 Currently we do not have access to specialist face to face counselling.
 However, online universal counselling can be accessed via KOOTH.com for all students out of College.
 The college continues to work with School Nursing who hold drop in sessions onsite.